What is a charter school?

 What is Hawthorn’s daily/yearly schedule?

 Hawthorn has a longer day and longer year than many public schools.
 Breakfast is available each day at 7:40.
-The school day begins at 8:00 and goes to 3:33 for middle schoolers.
-After school program goes to 4:45.
-(Many Hawthorn students go to the Wohl Recreation Center after school hours.)
+The school day begins at 8:00 and goes to 3:39 for middle schoolers.
+Middle school enrichment activities (formerly the after school activity program) begin during the last hour of the day (Advisory) from 2:50 to 3:39.
+Students needing supervision after school hours participate in programs (and are picked up by) Matthew's Dickey, Girls Inc., or go to the Wohl Recreation Center.

 The school year begins mid-August and runs through the beginning of June.
 Hawthorn’s winter and spring breaks align with St. Louis Public School breaks.
 We have 10 – 12 Early Release Fridays during the year to allow for our teachers’ professional development planning time.
 See school calendar here.